Modifying PyUltraLight to model scalar dark matter with self-interactions: Single Soliton Behavior in PySiUltraLight

+where $R(t)$ is the measure of the size of the soliton, $r$ is the distance from the center of the soliton, and $H(t) = \frac{\dot{R}}{R}$.
+This should not be confused with the Hubble parameter.
+The dependence on the self-interaction is included in $H(t)$.
+There are other profiles we could have used~\cite{Eby2018}, however, we wanted to compare our results with the claims in~\cite{Chavanis2016} which used a Gaussian ansatz.
+This profile is evolved using the GPP equations using the methods explained in Sec.~\ref{implementation}.

+\textsc{PyUltraLight} makes a soliton profile by imposing spherical symmetry on the Schrödinger-Poisson equations and also requires that the radial density profile be time independent~\cite{Edwards2018}.
+This is thought to be a good approximation for undisrupted solitonic cores (see e.g.~\cite{Edwards2018,Ruffini1969}).
+We use the ansatz when making comparisons to the analytical work found in~\cite{Chavanis2016}.
+Specifically, we use the ansatz when looking at oscillating and exploding solitons. \textsc{PySiUltraLight} expands beyond its predecessor code by adding the ability for the user to specify the radius of the soliton when there are attractive self-interactions.
+This is necessary to implement the Gaussian ansatz and more broadly introduces the capability to change the radius of a soliton.

-There are noticeable differences between simulations with large attractive self-interactions and those without self-interactions, indicating that it can be physically important to account for the presence of self-interactions.
-The first step to verify the newly adjusted program was working properly was to compare \textsc{PySiUltraLight} with zero self-coupling to \textsc{PyUltraLight}.
-For the scenarios tested, there were no differences between the new and old versions.
+The first step to verify the newly adjusted program was working properly involved comparing \textsc{PySiUltraLight} with zero self-coupling to \textsc{PyUltraLight}.
+There were no differences between the new and old versions in the tests that we ran with this condition.
 The next step in verifying the code was to ensure the energy of the system was conserved.
-We found that energy was indeed conserved, provided that the time step was sufficiently small.
+Energy was indeed conserved to a high degree, provided that the time step was sufficiently small.
+The degree to which energy was conserved also depended on the resolution of the simulation.

+In this section, we will first show the oscillatory behaviors of single solitons.
+We will then describe the behaviors of exploding solitons and the conditions in which they should be observed.
+Lastly, we present numerical work on collapsing solitons, which requires going beyond the Gaussian ansatz and results available in earlier literature, e.g., ~\cite{Chavanis2016}.